Categories

 In a hurry, but want a really special homemade sauce for your spaghetti or pasta?

 If you have fresh tomatoes on hand, here’s a recipe that doesn’t take much preparation time or time in cooking.
 The flavor is so good that it can stand on it’s own ——-or you can add olive oil, garlic, vinegar, parsley, basil or whatever you like and/or have on hand.
+If you plan to freeze the sauce, I would suggest freezing only the sauce without any added ingredients.

 Here it is mid-December and I still have fresh tomatoes from the garden.
 (You can do this too.
 Read my post telling you how.)
 I had an overabundance of tomatoes that were ripening , so I quickly made a sauce for tonight’s dinner.